Kevin-Kwan/UCLA-CS31-Project-2-Winter-2024/README.md

 ## Disclaimer

-This was written in about an hour.
+This was written in about an hour or two.

 This is my own modified implementation of the assignment for the purpose of self-learning C++ and practice C++ programming.